gngdb/pytorch-minimize/README.md

 * [Nearly Exact Trust-Region][trust]: `'trust-exact'`
 * [Constrained Trust-Region][trust]: `'trust-constr'`

-Internally, some questionable hacks make it possible to call [torch.autograd.functional.hessian][torchhessian] (which is itself only supplied as beta functionality).
+The code contains hacks to make it possible to call [torch.autograd.functional.hessian][torchhessian] (which is itself only supplied in PyTorch as beta).

 ### Algorithms without gradients

-If using the `scipy.optimize.minimize` algorithms that don't require gradients, such as `'Nelder-Mead'`, `'COBYLA'` or `'Powell'`, ensure that `minimizer_args['jac'] = False` before instancing `MinimizeWrapper`.
+If using the `scipy.optimize.minimize` algorithms that don't require gradients (such as `'Nelder-Mead'`, `'COBYLA'` or `'Powell'`), ensure that `minimizer_args['jac'] = False` when instancing `MinimizeWrapper`.

-### Algorithms You can choose but don't work
+### Algorithms you can choose but don't work

-Two algorithms tested didn't converge on the toy problem or hit errors.
+Two algorithms I tested didn't converge on a toy problem or hit errors.
 You can still select them but they may not work:

 * [Truncated Newton][tnc]: `'TNC'`
 * [Dogleg][]: `'dogleg'`

-All the other methods that require gradients converged on a toy problem and are tested in Travis-CI.
+All the other methods that require gradients converged on a toy problem that is tested in Travis-CI.

 How Does it Work?
 -----------------

 [`scipy.optimize.minimize`][scipy] is expecting to receive a function `fun` that returns a scalar and an array of gradients the same size as the initial input array `x0`.
-To accomodate this `MinimizeWrapper` does the following:
+To accomodate this, `MinimizeWrapper` does the following:

-1. Creates a wrapper function that will be passed as `fun`
+1. Create a wrapper function that will be passed as `fun`
 2. In that function:
-    1. Unpack the numpy array into parameter tensors
+    1. Unpack the umpy array into parameter tensors
     2. Substitute each parameter in place with these tensors
-    3. Evaluates `closure`, which will now use these parameter values
+    3. Evaluate `closure`, which will now use these parameter values
     4. Extract the gradients
-    5. Pack the gradients back into one 1D numpy array
+    5. Pack the gradients back into one 1D Numpy array
     6. Return the loss value and the gradient array

 Then, all that's left is to call `scipy.optimize.minimize` and unpack the optimal parameters found back into the model.

-This procedure involves unpacking and packing arrays, along with moving back and forth between numpy and pytorch, which may incur some overhead.
-I haven't done any profiling to find out if it's likely to be a big problem and it runs OK optimizing a logistic regression on MNIST by conjugate gradients.
+This procedure involves unpacking and packing arrays, along with moving back and forth between Numpy and PyTorch, which may incur some overhead.
+I haven't done any profiling to find out if it's likely to be a big problem and it completes in seconds when optimizing a logistic regression on MNIST by conjugate gradients.

 How Does This Evaluate the Hessian?
 -----------------------------------

-To evaluate the hessian in PyTorch, [`torch.autograd.functional.hessian`][torchhessian] takes two arguments:
+To evaluate the Hessian in PyTorch, [`torch.autograd.functional.hessian`][torchhessian] takes two arguments:

 * `func`: function that returns a scalar
 * `inputs`: variables to take the derivative wrt

-In most PyTorch code, `inputs` is a list of tensors embedded in the `Modules` that make up the `model`.
+In most PyTorch code, `inputs` is a list of tensors embedded as parameters in the Modules that make up the `model`.
 They can't be passed as `inputs` because we typically don't have a `func` that will take the parameters as input, build a network from these parameters and then produce a scalar output.